 Adzooma, which is a tool that helps you automate and optimise your online advertising on Google and Facebook, is free for use until at least June.

 It’s natural that everyone is worried and aren’t at our top best for work during these testing times.

 However, as businessmen, we must keep our spirits high as well as employees and everyone associated with the business.

 Keep constant communication, be attentive and considerate to employees need and provide help where possible.
 At the very least, they’ll feel safe knowing you care for them and kept motivated when working from home.

 6. Help businesses

 During this testing time where the whole nation and the entire world is severely affected by this, we can’t just depend on the government to dish out sufficient financial support to help all businesses.

-If you are one of the fortunate few who’s business can cope with the pandemic, do consider helping out other your partners or other small businesses that are struggling to stay afloat.
-Help can be it in the form of promotions, giveaways, free consultations, sourcing for products and services from the local businesses.
+If you are one of the fortunate few whose business can cope with the pandemic, do consider helping out your partners or other small businesses that are struggling to stay afloat.
+Help can be in the form of promotions, giveaways, free consultations, sourcing for products and services from the local businesses.